BrickMMO/console-v1/README.md

 # BrickMMO Laravel CMS

-This repository is a simple PHP CMS using Laravel used to manage the BrickMMO LEGO® City.
+This repository is a simple PHP CMS using Laravel used to manage the BrickMMO Smart City build using LEGO® bricks.

 ***